 We’ll get into how best you can do that in this article.

 - Memorization techniques you can apply to textbooks

 - General tips

 As a med student, that last point could prove interesting.
 But I’m confident it could also help students across any subject or discipline!

 How To Memorize A Textbook Effectively

-Let’s focus on the first steps of the approach.
-Choosing which book to memorise.
+Let’s focus on the first steps of the approach; choosing which book to memorize.

-Most of the time though, a good course syllabus will give students a couple of options.
-And this is where your first major part of research comes in.
-So here are some key things to consider:
+Most of the time though, a decent course syllabus will give students a couple of options.

 - Reputation (is the book well-reviewed by other students of the same course?)